 Because we view our lives through a colored lens, we create unhappiness because we have made ourselves see it that way.

 I had a good friend in high school, whose parents years later were killed in an automobile accident.
 He became depressed, and to be sure, that wasn’t how he expected his life would go.

 He didn’t get past this depression, and his wife left him.
 Some time after that, he killed himself.

-Things certainly didn’t go as he had once imagined.
+Things certainly didn’t go as he had once imagined or planned.
 This was so unacceptable, he thought his life wasn’t worth living, and he left it.

 Part of the solution is to recognize the agenda, and to recognize the power one has given it over his life, and then to dispose of it.
 One can re-write his script and re-write it again, as many times as he wishes.